flavio-fernandes/pelican-blog/content/viewpoint/leg-break.md

 - fluffy looking snow is to be taken seriously;
 - knee pads are not just for snowboarding.

-As I write this -- sitting on the sofa with new screws in the leg -- I can't help but feeling thankful to all the patience and support I get from the fam.
+As I write this -- sitting on the sofa with new screws in the leg -- I can't help but feeling thankful for all the patience and support I get from the fam.
 Modern medicine has definitely made this easier too.
 It was a really short season; I can't wait to be out skiing next year.